ebabel-games/ebabel/README.md

-# ebabel-library
+# ebabel
-Library of re-useable game functions to build web browser HTML5 games.
+Library of re-useable game modules to build web browser HTML5 games.

 ## Use for your own game